YUNGI-KIM/psp3/README.md

 ## How to send a request
 ### User
-- How to Create User (Used form-data, Method POST)
+- How to Create User (Used form-data to send data, Method POST)
 ```http request
 /user
 ```